-Most of the accountants I work with shudder at the thought of having to go out and market themselves.
+Most of the accountants I work with shudder at the thought of having to go out and use marketing tactics for themselves.
 Many have no idea how to do it, and others don’t really enjoy that part of the business.

 So when I teach a sales class to my favorite group of accounting professionals, I make sure they understand that their livelihood is at stake here.